More Topics about Barefoot Horses

 There are two kinds of club foot:

 My gelding came with a "clubby" foot and a "platter" foot -- the one he weighted as much as possible because the "clubby" one was pinchy in the heels.
 During the first year while I figured out how to trim, his feet became nearly identical.
 The club foot got wider and shorter-heeled, the platter foot got a little taller and narrower.
-I didn't know you could do this, I was just trimming his feet the way they seemed to need, and they "got alike" with no special intention on my part.
+I didn't know you could do this, I was just trimming his feet the way they seemed to need, and they "became alike" with no special intention on my part.
 Once this happened he was able to stand squared-up while eating, resting, etc.